 Sometimes this is more organised through charity shops and other sales activities or as ‘one-off’ events such as ‘bring and buy’ sales and fairs.

-Goods include electrical tools, toys, bicycles, furniture, clothing and other home wear.
+Goods include electrical tools, toys, bicycles, furniture, clothing, and other household items.

 Legal requirements